10 Reasons Why Cleveland Rocks

 4. Playhouse Square.

-The highlight of Cleveland's theater district is Playhouse Square, the second largest performing arts center in the country (outside of NYC), which draws well over one million visitors annually.
+The highlight of Cleveland’s theater district is Playhouse Square, the second largest performing arts center in the country (outside of NYC), which draws well over one million visitors annually.
 The five beautifully restored theaters are home to the opera, ballet, concerts and an impressive Broadway Series and Great Lakes Theater Festival.
-Interestingly, Playhouse is also home to the largest outdoor chandelier in the world.
+One can also take advantage of affordable Broadway musical show tickets.
+Interestingly, Playhouse is also home to the largest outdoor chandelier in the world!

 3. Cleveland Sports Teams.